pgautoupgrade/AdventureWorks-for-Postgres/README.md

 # AdventureWorks for Postgres

+> [!WARNING]
+> This is a fork containing a compressed version of the resulting database dump if you follow the instructions below.
+We use this database dump to automatically test the [pgautoupgrade container](https://github.com/pgautoupgrade/docker-pgautoupgrade).

 This project provides the scripts necessary to set up the OLTP part of the go-to database used in training classes and for sample apps on the Microsoft stack.
 The result is 68 tables containing HR, sales, product, and purchasing data organized across 5 schemas.
 It represents a fictitious bicycle